TApplencourt/OvO/README.md

 | Cartesian production of all options  \
 ```

+- Intermidate result: Use temporary variables to store loop-nest partial results.
+- Collapse: Generate using with `collapse(2)` clause.
+- Loop pragma: Use the OpenMP 5.0 `loop` construct
+- Host threaded: Generate tests where the target region is enclosed in a host parallel for.

-To generate tests, please use `ovo.sh gen`.But default it will generate `tiers 1` tests.
+To generate new tests, please use `ovo.sh gen`.
+But default it will generate `tiers 1` tests.
 But if you feel adventurous, you can type:
 `ovo.sh tiers 3`.

-### Intermidate result

-Use temporary variables to store loop-nest partial results.

-### Collapse

-Generate using with `collapse(2)` clause.

-### Loop pragma

-Use the OpenMP 5.0 `loop` construct

-### host threaded

-Generate tests where the target region is enclosed in a host parallel for.